ArushiKatta01/aws-cloudformation/readme.md

 #### Authenticating GitHub Actions to AWS: IAM user + access key

-This project authenticates GitHub Actions using a **static IAM user access key** — simpler to set up than OIDC federation, at the cost of the key being long-lived (it doesn't expire on its own; you rotate it yourself).
+This project authenticates GitHub Actions using a **static IAM user access key**.
+This is simpler to set up than OIDC federation, at the cost of the key being long-lived (it doesn't expire on its own; you rotate it yourself).
 The user's permissions are scoped as tightly as the task needs: it can only `s3:PutObject` into `upload-csv-cf/data/*` and `s3:ListBucket` on that one